danbev/learning-v8/notes/heap.md

   UNREACHABLE();
 }
 ```
-In our case this will return `PROT_NONE`.
+In our case this will return `PROT_NONE` which means no access.
+I believe this
+is so that the memory mapping can be further subdivied and different permissions
+can be given later to a region using mprotect.

-Next we get the flags to be used in the mmap call:
+Next we get the `flags` to be used in the mmap call:
 ```c++
 enum class PageType { kShared, kPrivate };